Mahsa-Bastankhah/GCMDP-blogpost/_posts/2026-04-27-mdp-to-gcmdp.md

     This objective is finite because of the proper policy assumption.

-As indicated by the goal-conditioned transitinos, the agent will always stay at the desired goals once reach them.
-Therefore, the optimal behavioral is to reach the goal as quickly as possible.
+As indicated by the goal-conditioned transitions, the agent will always stay at the desired goals once it reaches them.
+Therefore, the optimal behavior is to reach the goal as quickly as possible.
 We include an example comparing the optimal behaviors of GCRL and SSP in the figure below.

 <div class="row mt-3">
 {% include figure.liquid path="assets/img/2026-04-27-mdp-to-gcmdp/1d-car.png" class="img-fluid rounded" %}